 Another Engineer backed this up, and reflected upon the inactivity on the project after this point: ‘We saw the RD60 and were assured that the project would re-commence shortly.’
 In reality, this never happened and it seemed the only real activity on the RDX60 between July 2003 to and the meltdown of April 2005, was by the Peter Stevens/RDS Design Studio Team – and it was one of these concepts that famously turned up in The Sun, Auto Express and Autocar in February 2005.

 The more senior team leaders (i.e. a skeleton structure) were retained at Worthing, when TWR Automotive Engineering was sold on to Menard Engineering in May 2003 and they were relocated to a smaller site in Worthing.
-They stayed there until 2004 when Menard wanted to consolidate to the Leafield site ( the former TWR HQ) in Oxfordshire.
-At that point, many of the senior ones decided not to re-locate, but there are definitely some ex-RDX60 people at Leafield.
+They stayed there until 2004 when Menard wanted to consolidate to the Leafield site (the former TWR HQ) in Oxfordshire.
+At that point, many of the senior ones decided not to re-locate, but there were definitely some ex-RDX60 people at Leafield.

 Last gasp: Project Viking